1 year ago

 The main reason you should get a move on is because you have more than a few options to choose from.

-For instance, you may be looking at mobile homes to rent, or you may be looking to buy a manufactured home.
+For instance, you may be looking at mobile homes for rent in Fenton, MI, or you may be looking to buy a manufactured home.

 Thus, if you are going to buy a manufactured home, then you need to be able to have enough time to get your finances together beforehand.